Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - [CANCEL]
-  Click this button to cancel adding an offer and close the *Create offer* window.
+  Click this button to cancel adding an offer.
+The *Create offer* window is closed.

 - [SAVE]
-  Click this button to save the offer and close the *Create offer* window.
+  Click this button to save the offer.
+The *Create offer* window is closed.

 ### Add to multiple connections